akshaya-ajith/bobette-biking/README.md

 ## ⚠️ Disclaimer

 This is a **joke website** for a school project.
 There is no actual ice cream delivery service.
 Bobette is not real (unfortunately).
-If you click the "Order" button, you'll just get confetti and disappointment! 😂
+If you click the "Order" button, you'll just get confetti and disappointment!

 ---

-**Bob and Her Bike** - Spreading joy, one scoop at a time! 🍦🚴‍♀️
+**Bobette and Her Bike** - Spreading joy, one scoop at a time! 🍦🚴‍♀️